juanantoniodamianv/motor-online/README.md

 - Run `npx supabase db reset --linked` to apply migrations on Supabase.
 - If none of both (local or linked) is specified, then --local will be used as default.

-## Pull Changes from Supabase to Local
+## New DB Migration and Pull Changes from Supabase to Local

 - Create a new database in Supabase.
 - Use `npx supabase db pull` to pull the changes into your local environment (it creates a new migration with the changes).